llvm/llvm-blog-www/content/posts/2023-11-20-tools-for-learning-llvm-tablegen.md

 searching text is unreasonably effective if you have a little knowledge of the language syntax.

-Should I even mention such an obvious idea?
-Well obvious is in the eye of the beholder, and for TableGen we have a special circumstance that makes it more effective than usual.
+Why should I mention such an obvious idea?
+Well, obvious is subjective, and there is a special situation that makes it more effective than usual.

 In the LLVM project repo we have the vast majority of TableGen code in use today.
-Want to know how to use a feature?
-It’s all there, albeit in a 500,000+ line haystack, but you’d be surprised what a simple query can find.
+Would you like to know how to use a particular feature?
+It’s all there, somewhere in 500,000+ lines of source code.
+You would be surprised by what a simple query can find despite that.

-Think about how you would write the thing you’re trying to find.
-If it’s a class would it have template arguments or not and so would there be a `<` after the name?
-If it’s an error message, what parts would be constant and what parts substituted?
+Think about the thing you are trying to find.
+What do you think its source code would look like?
+If it is a class would it have template arguments or not and so would there be a `<` after the name?
+If it’s an error message, what parts would be constant and what parts would be inserted into a template message?

-`class Foo has no attribute Bar` is much more likely to be created by substituting the name of the class and attribute whereas `Expected end of line` is likely a static string.
+`Expected end of line` is likely to be a static string so you can search for the message text.
+In contrast, `class Foo has no attribute Bar` is more likely to be created by substituting in the name of the class and attribute.
+So a good search term for this would be `has no attribute`.

 There are also tests for the compiler, most of which are in [this folder](https://github.com/llvm/llvm-project/tree/main/llvm/test/TableGen).
-Where you will find minimal examples for the language features.
-You could narrow your search to that location.
+This folder contains minimal examples for the language features.
+Try narrowing your search to this location.

 # Conclusion